 - 6.1.
 There is no obligation to use Petty Cash as members' expenses may be paid by cheque/transfer.
-If claims are small you might want to make payments quarterly and not monthly to avoid writing cheques for small amounts where the member is happy with this.
-If you prefer to use Petty Cash, we recommend that you use the Imprest system and not the alternative system.
+If claims are small you might want to make payments quarterly rather than to avoid writing cheques for small amounts where the member is happy with this.
 It is important to obtain receipts for purchases against claims for expenses and a signature from the recipient for any cash paid out. - 6.2.
 Define the rules for Petty Cash and start the process: - 6.2.2.
 Before you can have any amount of petty cash the WI Committee must agree the rules on the amount to be held e.g., £30 and also the limit on how much cash will be paid e.g., £10.
 Any expenses over this amount to be paid by cheque/bank transfer.
 Cash must be held in separate container so you can identify the funds. - 6.2.3.
 The Treasurer must record all transactions.
 A book can be used for this and there is a petty cash book template in the spreadsheet. - 6.2.4.
 Write a cheque for CASH for the amount say £30 and enter in the Accounts Book under Payments "Petty Cash".
 In the Petty Cash book, enter "cash drawn" in description and the £30 in the debit column.
 Put the cash into the Petty Cash Box. - 6.2.5.
 Any small payments made to reimburse members for tea, coffee, postage stamps, stationery etc. can be made from petty cash on presentation of a valid receipt.
 In the 'Petty Cash' book record the payment, keep the receipt and get the recipient to sign against the payment record.
 You can use a "petty cash" voucher pad and staple the receipt from the member to the petty cash voucher. - 6.2.6.
 Cash can be drawn from Petty Cash to use for floats.
 The float should be returned to the Petty Cash box before the takings are counted and banked. - 6.2.7.
 Under Charity Commission rules any takings must be recorded and banked in full.
-Do not pay any cash received into the petty cash box. - 6.3.
-The Imprest System for Petty cash - 6.3.2.
-The Imprest System is where you start the year with a set amount and finish the year with the same amount.
-During the year, when necessary, you withdraw cash from the bank to cover the amount paid out from the petty cash, so it is always returned to your set amount. - 6.3.3.
-The line in the account book for each cheque should indicate the amount paid out under the appropriate headings for the payment (not simply Petty Cash), which makes up the total paid out.
-You should ensure that petty cash it always topped up just before the year end.
+You should not pay any cash received into the petty cash box. - 6.2.8.
+However, with bank closures have created with banking cash you might want to keep some cash.
+If you do this should be recorded in the appropriate income column. - 6.3 New versions of accounting spreadsheet (Feb 24 onwards) - 6.3.1.
+Cash drawn out of bank should be recorded in column 12 of payments sheet and cash drawn out on petty cash sheet.
+If you need to bank cash put it in your accounts sheet as negative payment from bank and not as a receipt.